 Gypsum is a soft white rock known by mineralogists as hydrous calcium sulfate.
 The term hydrous indicates that it has some water in it.
 However, since the moisture is chemically combined with the other compounds in the rock, it is not readily present.

 To make gypsum usable for construction, it is heated to temperatures over 350°F (176.6°C) and crushed into a fine powder.
 This powder can be mixed with water to make plaster of Paris.
 Plaster of Paris is a thick viscose material that can be poured into molds of all shapes and sizes.

 Gypsum use in construction

 Gypsum is the primary component of both drywall and plaster.
 After gypsum is turned into a dry powder, it is mixed with water and other materials and either poured into drywall panels or spread as plaster.
-Besides drywall gypsum is used in other construction materials such as Portland cement, gypsum block, and exterior glass mat sheathing panels.
+Gypsum is used in other construction materials such as Portland cement, gypsum block, and exterior glass mat sheathing panels.

-Gypsum is also used in quick-setting drywall mud.
+Gypsum is also used in quick set drywall mud.
 It is combined with other materials like clay, salts, plasticizers, and starchy glues.
-Ready mix drywall mud usually is made with limestone and talc rather than gypsum though some ready mix drywall muds may include gypsum
+Ready-mix drywall mud usually is made with limestone and talc rather than gypsum though some types of ready-mix drywall mud may include gypsum

 Mold does not easily grow on the core of gypsum wallboard panels although it can grow on the material that covers the gypsum core.
 For example, mold growth can present a challenge with traditional drywall panels because the face paper used in drywall panels allows mold spores to feed and reproduce.
 However, since mold does not easily grow in the gypsum core, specialized types of drywall or gypsum wallboard can be produced that are better at resisting mold growth.